Managing Tipped Employees: Wages & Requirements Guide

 At Complete Payroll Solutions, we process payroll for thousands of businesses in the restaurant, hospitality, personal care, and other service industries.
 We understand the unique challenges tipped employees present when calculating wages and withholdings.
 Here, we’ll help you understand how to comply with requirements by explaining:

-- Tip income
+- Tip pooling

 - FICA tax credit